 Resource development - Develops, implements and refines overarching resource development plans to secure resources necessary to support the organizational mission and business model.
 Researches, develops and implements new strategies and best practices to strengthen current resource development efforts.
 Increases revenue by broadening the base of support through innovation and development of new revenue streams.
-Cultivates and stewards relationships with current and prospective donors through personal contact, including phone calls, email, written correspondence and visits.
+Cultivates and maintains relationships with current and prospective donors through personal contact, including phone calls, email, written correspondence and visits.
 Engages staff and the Board of Directors in the process to cultivate donors and secure revenue.
 Develops, implements, and manages current and prospective donor cultivation and stewardship practices.
 Works with the Marketing Department to develop and produce all of the organizational materials such as brochures, pledge forms, posters, banners and other collateral materials including advertising, media coverage, special events, audio/visual materials, and all forms of social media.
 In cooperation with the Collective Impact Department, researches and writes foundation and government grants to secure restricted revenue for specific projects to advance UWSL's work.

 Advertising costs - Advertising costs are expensed when incurred.
-Advertising expense was \$28,932 and \$241,062 for the years ended June 30, 2018 and 2017, respectively.
-Additionally, approximately \$135,000 and \$163,000 of advertising was donated for the years ended June 30, 2018 and 2017, respectively, which is included within in-kind goods and services expenses in the accompanying statement of functional expenses.
+Advertising expense was \$268,482 and \$28,932 for the years ended June 30, 2019 and 2018, respectively.
+Additionally, approximately \$60,000 and \$135,000 of advertising was donated for the years ended June 30, 2019 and 2018, respectively, which is included within in-kind goods and services expenses in the accompanying statement of functional expenses.
 Amounts not donated in-kind are sponsored directly through corporate advertising sponsors.